dmattek/screenQC/README.md

 However, for performance reasons you might prefer to switch to an offline installation as outlined above!

 ### Run on a server
-The app can be deployed on RStudio/Shiny server.
-Please follow the instructions [here](https://shiny.rstudio.com/deploy/ "External link: shiny hosting").
+To deploy the app on RStudio/Shiny server, follow the instructions [here](https://shiny.rstudio.com/deploy/ "External link: shiny hosting").